Cooke & Bieler LP Sells 32,813 Shares of Verizon Communications Inc. (NYSE:VZ)

-Cooke & Bieler LP trimmed its position in shares of Verizon Communications Inc. (NYSE:VZ – Get Rating) by 1.5% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 2,159,158 shares of the cell phone carrier’s stock after selling 32,813 shares during the quarter.
-Cooke & Bieler LP owned approximately 0.05% of Verizon Communications worth $81,983,000 at the end of the most recent quarter.
+Cooke & Bieler LP decreased its holdings in Verizon Communications Inc. (NYSE:VZ – Get Rating) by 1.5% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 2,159,158 shares of the cell phone carrier’s stock after selling 32,813 shares during the period.
+Cooke & Bieler LP owned 0.05% of Verizon Communications worth $81,983,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently made changes to their positions in VZ.
-Adviser Investments LLC raised its stake in Verizon Communications by 4.9% during the 3rd quarter.
-Adviser Investments LLC now owns 17,882 shares of the cell phone carrier’s stock valued at $679,000 after buying an additional 837 shares during the last quarter.
-HighTower Trust Company N.A. bought a new position in shares of Verizon Communications in the 3rd quarter valued at about $735,000.
-Pinnacle Wealth Management Group Inc. raised its position in Verizon Communications by 9.6% in the 3rd quarter.
-Pinnacle Wealth Management Group Inc. now owns 41,713 shares of the cell phone carrier’s stock worth $1,584,000 after purchasing an additional 3,661 shares during the period.
-Walled Lake Planning & Wealth Management LLC raised its position in Verizon Communications by 4.5% in the 3rd quarter.
-Walled Lake Planning & Wealth Management LLC now owns 91,000 shares of the cell phone carrier’s stock worth $3,455,000 after purchasing an additional 3,931 shares during the period.
-Finally, Salem Investment Counselors Inc. raised its position in Verizon Communications by 14.1% in the 2nd quarter.
-Salem Investment Counselors Inc. now owns 61,247 shares of the cell phone carrier’s stock worth $3,108,000 after purchasing an additional 7,558 shares during the period.
-60.96% of the stock is owned by institutional investors.
+A number of other institutional investors have also recently made changes to their positions in the business.
+Vanguard Group Inc. raised its position in Verizon Communications by 1.1% in the 3rd quarter.
+Vanguard Group Inc. now owns 349,590,768 shares of the cell phone carrier’s stock worth $13,273,960,000 after purchasing an additional 3,857,646 shares during the period.
+BlackRock Inc. boosted its stake in shares of Verizon Communications by 1.0% during the third quarter.
+BlackRock Inc. now owns 319,233,100 shares of the cell phone carrier’s stock valued at $12,121,282,000 after purchasing an additional 3,133,547 shares in the last quarter.
+State Street Corp boosted its stake in shares of Verizon Communications by 0.8% during the third quarter.
+State Street Corp now owns 165,028,281 shares of the cell phone carrier’s stock valued at $6,266,124,000 after purchasing an additional 1,298,454 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in Verizon Communications by 5.2% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 59,782,122 shares of the cell phone carrier’s stock valued at $3,045,303,000 after acquiring an additional 2,934,928 shares in the last quarter.
+Finally, FMR LLC boosted its stake in Verizon Communications by 15.1% in the second quarter.
+FMR LLC now owns 46,131,882 shares of the cell phone carrier’s stock valued at $2,341,192,000 after acquiring an additional 6,042,854 shares in the last quarter.
+Institutional investors own 60.96% of the company’s stock.

 Analyst Upgrades and Downgrades

-Verizon Communications (NYSE:VZ – Get Rating) last issued its earnings results on Tuesday, January 24th.
-The cell phone carrier reported $1.19 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.20 by ($0.01).
+Verizon Communications (NYSE:VZ – Get Rating) last posted its quarterly earnings results on Tuesday, January 24th.
+The cell phone carrier reported $1.19 earnings per share for the quarter, missing analysts’ consensus estimates of $1.20 by ($0.01).
+The business had revenue of $35.30 billion for the quarter, compared to analyst estimates of $35.14 billion.
 Verizon Communications had a return on equity of 24.60% and a net margin of 15.53%.
-The business had revenue of $35.30 billion for the quarter, compared to analysts’ expectations of $35.14 billion.
-During the same period last year, the business earned $1.31 EPS.
-The company’s revenue for the quarter was up 3.5% on a year-over-year basis.
-On average, research analysts forecast that Verizon Communications Inc. will post 4.69 EPS for the current year.
+The business’s revenue was up 3.5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.31 earnings per share.
+Sell-side analysts expect that Verizon Communications Inc. will post 4.69 EPS for the current year.

 Verizon Communications Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Monday, May 1st.
-Stockholders of record on Monday, April 10th will be paid a dividend of $0.6525 per share.
+The company also recently announced a quarterly dividend, which will be paid on Monday, May 1st.
+Shareholders of record on Monday, April 10th will be issued a $0.6525 dividend.
 The ex-dividend date is Thursday, April 6th.
-This represents a $2.61 dividend on an annualized basis and a dividend yield of 7.08%.
-Verizon Communications’s dividend payout ratio is currently 51.58%.
+This represents a $2.61 annualized dividend and a yield of 7.08%.
+Verizon Communications’s payout ratio is 51.58%.

 Verizon Communications, Inc is a holding company, which engages in the provision of communications, information, and entertainment products and services.
 It operates through the Verizon Consumer Group (Consumer) and Verizon Business Group (Business) segments.
 The Consumer segment provides consumer-focused wireless and wire line communications services and products.